safe-together/specification/README.md

   * Quarantine app: *TBD*

-This repository contains the source of the SafeTogether Specification which aims to be a clear, unambiguous, free and implementable documentation for [SafeTogether Project].
+This repository contains the source of the SafeTogether Specification which aims to be a clear, unambiguous, free and implementable documentation for SafeTogether Project.

 For the time being, while the migration is in progress, please refer also to the existing draft documents available in reference implementation repositories.

 A fair number of spec improvements are currently in the making.
-If you want to contribute, please refer to a relevant [panel].
+If you want to contribute, please refer to a relevant [panel](https://safe-together.github.io/specification/process#panels).

 ## Editing and building the specification